‘LPBW’ Star Audrey Roloff Gushes Over Jeremy For Patience, Thanks Tori & Zach For Support During Pregnancy

 “It’s been so fun being able to experience this season of life alongside Tori.
 She and Zach are always so willing to answer any question we may have, or have us over to hang with Jackson and talk.
 It’s been great, and our sister bond is definitely strengthening through this process.”

 Audrey Roloff has not kept her excitement over the birth of her and Jeremy’s daughter secret.
 Over the past few months, the reality TV star’s Instagram page has been filled with posts about raising children and how marriages grow with the birth of a child.
-Just recently, Audrey even shared a beautiful, powerful prayer for her upcoming baby girl, which, as stated in a previous report by The Inquisitr, has been received very well by her social media followers and the LPBW community in general.
+Just recently, Audrey even shared a beautiful, powerful prayer for her upcoming baby girl, which, as stated in a previous report by the Inquisitr, has been received very well by her social media followers and the LPBW community in general.

 Whenever I find myself in a conversation with a young woman about dating or her current boyfriend, I always ask this question: "What do you like most about him?"
 The response almost always begins with, "Well, he's soooo nice…" and is usually followed by silence, a giddy smile, and then a loss of eye contact.
 Every now and then women will follow up with ".. oh, and he's cute, and we have fun together…" Ugh… ????
 Is this really what we have lowered our standards to for dating?
 Someone who is nice, cute, and fun?!
 To all my single but seeking friends out there, please don't just settle for nice, cute and fun.
 If the man you are dating is husband material, you should be able to describe his character using better adjectives.
 Look for a man who is kind, gentle and patient.
 Look for a man who is respected and self-disciplined.
 Look for a man who is hard working, commited, and intentional.
 Volume up… ????Look for a man who you would want to be the father of your children.
 I found that man and I'm so glad I waited for him. @beating50 #journeyofjerandauj #beating50percent #stayingido pc: @dawn_photo